-A safety director is an individual who normally works in an organization and tries as much as possible to make sure that employees and employers within the organization comply with safety programs that guide the industry in which the organization operates.
+A safety director is responsible for ensuring that employees and employers within an organization comply with safety programs that guide the industry in which the organization operates.

-His/her job description generally entails responsibility for the safety of a given workplace or organization.
+His/her job description generally entails responsibility for the safety of a workplace or organization.

 The safety director is able to achieve his/her purpose (ensuring safety in workplaces) by coordinating, administering, and enforcing intensive training programs that are safety-related (i.e. industrial, occupational, and environmental safety).

 In the case of accidents within a workplace, the safety director responds by carrying out an evaluation of current modes of operation and/or practices within the organization and then recommends/proposes changes/adjustments where and when necessary.

 The precise functions and type of action to be carried out by a safety director at any point in time are mainly dependent on the type of company or organization where he/she operates.